paulschoppel/Coderunner-C-Prototypes/README.md

 A Fill-the-Gaps question requires students to complete missing parts of a given code fragment.
 Instead of writing code from scratch, learners are presented with a partially completed program where specific sections are left blank for them to fill in.

-Technically, Fill-the-Gaps tasks in Coderunner use placeholders in the `globalextra` field of the question definition.
+Technically, Fill-the-Gaps tasks in Coderunner use placeholders in the `Global extra` field of the question definition.
 These placeholders are replaced at runtime by HTML input or textarea elements, into which the students enter their missing code fragments.